Deepwater Horizon Oil Spill in the Gulf of Mexico

 In August 2011, the Commission released the report, Assessing the Long-term Effects of the BP Deepwater Horizon Oil Spill on Marine Mammals in the Gulf of Mexico: A Statement of Research Needs.
 The report outlined the legal mandates for assessing the spill’s overall effects and reviewed the likely impact of the spill on Gulf marine mammals.
 It characterized research efforts, highlighted the overall need to improve assessment and monitoring of marine mammals in the Gulf, and outlined priorities for future research and restoration efforts, stressing the importance of long-term monitoring studies of both individual marine mammals and marine mammal populations.

-Since then, the Commission hs been working with scientists and managers across the Gulf to refine and promote recovery and restoration strategies for marine mammals.
-We have outlined our priorities for restoration and long-term monitoring, as well as concerns regarding potential impacts of some large-scale restoration projects on marine mammals, in letters (see letters section below) to the Deepwater Horizon Trustees, the National Marine Fisheries Service (NMFS), the Gulf Coast Ecosystem Restoration Council, the Bureau of Ocean Energy Management (BOEM), and other potential funding entities in the Gulf of Mexico.
-The development and refinement of scientifically robust mitigation and monitoring measures to minimize impacts of offshore oil and gas and renewable energy activities on marine mammals was identified as a Strategic Objective in our 2015-2019 Strategic Plan.
+Since then, the Commission has been working with scientists and managers across the Gulf to refine and promote recovery and restoration strategies for marine mammals.
+We have outlined our priorities for restoration and long-term monitoring, as well as concerns regarding potential impacts of some large-scale restoration projects on marine mammals, in letters (see letters section below) to the Deepwater Horizon Natural Resource Damage Assessment (NRDA) Trustees and the Gulf Coast Ecosystem Restoration Council.
+We have also submitted restoration project ideas to the Trustee Implementation Groups through the various federal and state portals.
+The development and refinement of scientifically robust mitigation and monitoring measures to minimize impacts of offshore oil and gas and renewable energy activities on marine mammals, including impacts from oil spills, was identified as a Strategic Objective in our 2015-2019 Strategic Plan.

 In April 2015, the Commission and several federal agency, academic, and non-governmental organization partners convened the Gulf of Mexico Marine Mammal Research and Monitoring meeting in New Orleans.
 The objectives of the meeting were to: